-Working with emerging, established and internationally renowned companies and choreographers, the MOKO Dance experience is fresh, interactive and adventurous.
+Working with emerging, established and internationally renowned companies and choreographers, the MOKO Dance experience was fresh, interactive and adventurous.

-MOKO Dance is a three-year project involving a range of both emerging and established choreographers and dance companies from around the UK and beyond who will produce pieces of work for children, young people and their families, and will cover a variety of dance genres.
+MOKO Dance launched in 2013 originally funded as a three-year project involving a range of both emerging and established choreographers and dance companies from around the UK and beyond who will produced pieces of work for children, young people and their families, and will cover a variety of dance genres.

 The UK’s leading dance house, uniquely dedicated to producing, commissioning, and presenting the very best international and UK dance to London audiences.
 Under the Artistic Directorship of Alistair Spalding the theatre’s cutting edge programme spans dance in all its forms, from contemporary to flamenco, bollywood to ballet, salsa to street dance and tango to tap.

 The University of Nottingham’s public arts centre and museum curates, produces and presents an eclectic programme of visual, performing and participatory arts.
 Lakeside works closely with Dance4, and is a host partner of NottDance Festival.
 Lakeside is a nationally respected leader in the creation and delivery of theatre for children and families, and was a founding member of the East Midlands Children’s Theatre and Dance Consortium, a range of nine venues in Spalding, Lincoln, Buxton, Derby, Leicester, Nottingham, Corby and Northampton, with whom it will work on MOKO Dance to support ‘cold spots’.